dominodatalab/offerings-samples/advanced-credential-propagation/irsa/README.md

     - name: AWS_STS_REGIONAL_ENDPOINTS
       value: regional
 ```
+In this step we are replicating what the [Amazon EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook)
+does.
+Why not use the same webhook?
+That would require us to configure an annotation for the user
+service account.
+However, our intent to have non EKS based Domino data-planes avail themselves
+of IRSA, which means these data-planes will not have have this webhook running.

-Next update the user to K8s service account mappings (see Pre-requisites)
+- Next update the user to K8s service account mappings (see Pre-requisites)

 ```yaml
 - cloudWorkloadIdentity: